primatejs/poly/README.md

 APIs at this point in time, and, depending on adoption, they may never be deprecated.

-### Svelte Compatibility
+## Svelte Compatibility

 Poly is fully compatible with Svelte 4.
 In particular existing code, including code that uses `<svelte:...>` tags, should work flawlessly.
 Please file an issue if your existing Svelte 4 code doesn't work in Poly.

+## How to run

+### esbuild

+To run Poly with esbuild (no SSR), run `npm start` in `apps/esbuild`.

-### What about SvelteKit?
+### SvelteKit

-If you're a user of SvelteKit, you will need to migrate your app to Primate, which is a full-stack framework that supports a multitude of backends and frontends, including Svelte.
+If you're a user of SvelteKit, you will need to migrate your app to Primate (https://primatejs.com), a full-stack framework that supports a multitude of backends and frontends, including Svelte.
 Support for Poly will be added in the coming days.

 ## License